bonitasoft/bonita-doc/md/what-is-bonita.md

 ![Bonita Studio architecture](images/getting-started-tutorial/what-is-bonita/architecture-bonita-studio.png)

 Bonita Studio provides everything you need to develop and build a Bonita application.
-Bonita Studio is a desktop application build on top of Eclipse.
+Bonita Studio is a desktop application built on top of Eclipse.

 It provides :
 - capabilities to model BPMN (Business Process Modeling Notation) processes